Gibberlings3/transitions/readme.transitions.english.txt

 The mods main purpose is to provide seamless transitions between campaigns and to give the player the power to skip or participate in all or sections of SoD content as it fits their character and personal preferences.
 It should be noted that there might be mods that expect specific SoD events to have happened prior to reaching BGII.
 For example the PC may or may not have opened the portal in Dragonspear, may or may not have been physically present when a certain young girl is murdered.
 Globals will be set to indicate each major event in which the PC participated.

 Progressing through to SoD or BGII areas of the game can be done quickly by talking to Duke Belt inside the Palace and/or by using a custom item he provides after the clean-up quests are finished.
-The game can also automatically progress more slowly via a series of optional world event timers even if you never speak with Duke Belt or do anything involving SoD.

 The protagonist can take up residence at the Ducal Palace, also thanks to Duke Belt.
 If the protagonist rescued Duke Eltan, he will show his appreciation by awarding the keys to a home.
 There is also the possibility for a number of new clean-up quests, depending upon which of Sarevok's followers have been previously eliminated.
-BGI and TotSC quests can be finished after Sarevok's death, giving the player control over the order of events, but there may be a time limit if the optional world event timers are installed.
+BGI and TotSC quests can be finished after Sarevok's death, giving the player control over the order of events.

 In order to plug the plot hole dealing with Sarevok's sword, he can be given his equipment, either equipped or just in his inventory, so that it can be looted and confiscated after his death.
 If you choose to equip his items, the final fight with him might be slightly more difficult.

+The possible plot hole dealing with Imoen's ability to cast magic missile can also be dealt with.

 There is an option for a new bhaal-spawn ability that will be added during the first rest period after defeating Sarevok.
 Good and neutral aligned protagonists will receive Cure Serious Wounds and evil aligned protagonists will receive Cause Serious Wounds.
 They weren't my first choice.
 I wanted Greenstone Amulet's Mind Shield and Algernon's Cloak Charm Creature, but that's a bit more complicated than I can take on at the moment.
 It is my desire to put those in at a future time.